kubb-labs/kubb/docs/plugins/swagger/index.md

 #### docs.export

-Export the generated(with filters and sorting) OpenApi file with conversion to v3.<br/>
+Export the generated(with filters and sorting) OpenAPI file with conversion to v3.<br/>

 ::: info
 Type: `boolean` <br/>